Gamaliel: In Jewish tradition

 In some manuscripts of Dunash ibn Tamim's tenth-century Hebrew commentary on the Sefer Yetzirah, the author identifies Gamaliel with the physician Galen.
 He claims to have seen an Arabic medical work translated from Hebrew entitled The Book of Gamaliel the Prince (Nasi), called Galenos among the Greeks.
 However, since Galen lived in the second century and Gamaliel died during the mid-first century, this is unlikely.

 Quotes

-In the Pirkei Avot, Gamaliel is credited as saying:
+In Pirkei Avot, Gamaliel is credited as saying: